Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 lang: en
 tags: ["english"]
 ---
-# 🎐 Why Does the Hitoyogiri Sound “Off” to Modern Ears?
+# 🎐 The short answer

 A few days ago, someone asked me this question after watching one of my videos: